bethlevene/AlfrescoLunch/README.md

-## Order of the Bee "Honeycomb" edition of Alfresco
+## Fork of Order of the Bee "Honeycomb" edition of Alfresco

 #### <a name='features'></a>Features
 * Standalone build with repo, share, mysql and solr on one server.
 Remote mysql supported now, remote solr and pentaho next version